 Preventing identity theft

-One of the most important ways to prevent identity theft is to keep your personal information secure.
-Identity thieves often find personal information in places like your wallet, mailbox, or online shopping.
-You should protect this information by making sure each member of your household is aware of the dangers of sharing personal information online.
+One of the most important ways to prevent identity theft is to secure your personal information.
+Identity thieves often find personal information in wallets, mailboxes, or online shopping.
+You should protect this information by ensuring each household member knows the dangers of sharing personal information online.
 This is especially important if you have a special needs child.

-First, you should notify the companies that have access to your financial information.
-If your account has been compromised, you should contact your bank or credit card issuer and the Social Security Administration.
+First, you should notify companies that have access to your financial information.
+If your account has been compromised, contact your bank, credit card issuer, and the Social Security Administration.
 They will work to close down any compromised accounts and place fraud alerts.
 You should also contact your phone and utility companies if you have been a victim of identity theft.

-Next, you should contact your creditors to let them know that you’ve been a victim.
-Calling these companies is very important, as they can help you avoid further losses.
-You should also close any accounts that were opened without your permission or whose activity was unauthorized.
-In addition, you should keep your computer clean from malicious computer programs.
+Next, you should contact your creditors to let them know you’ve been a victim.
+Calling these companies is important as they can help you avoid further losses.
+You should also close any accounts opened without your permission or whose activity was unauthorized.
+In addition, you should keep your computer free from malicious computer programs.
 This will prevent hackers from accessing your private information.

 Using a people search site to monitor suspicious activity

-Sites that look for people online usually contain information that you can use to monitor your identity.
-For example, you can use a people search site to check for new accounts or transactions that were opened in your name.
-These sites can also help you see if there are any court records associated with your name.
+Sites that look for people online usually contain information you can use to monitor your identity.
+For example, you can use a people search site to check for new accounts or transactions opened in your name.
+These sites can also help you see if any court records are associated with your name.

 If you have any new or suspicious activity on your credit report, you should file a police report.
 This will help you get the information you need to fix the problem.